 Würth Finance Group

-As a family business, Würth focuses on the long-term developmentof the company.
+As a family business, Würth focuses on the long-term development of the company.
 That applies equally to supporting up-and-coming talent at the Würth Finance Group.
-For many years it has taken on apprentices and employed them on a permanent basis, in line with staffing needs, once they have completed their training.
-In order to secure the company’s future, the Würth Finance Group supports ongoing employee training throughout their professional life.
-Priority is given to filling management positions from within the company’s ranks, while up-and-coming employees are assisted in their career progression by enabling them to participate in Group-internal development programmes.
+For many years it has taken on apprentices and employed them on a permanent basis once they have completed their training.
+In order to secure the company’s future, the Würth Finance Group supports ongoing training throughout employees’ professional lives.
+Management positions are largely filled from within the company’s own ranks, while up-and-coming staff are supported in their professional development by participating in internal training programmes.

-Information about the performance of the business at the Inhouse Banking and External Financial Services divisions in financial year 2018 and the outlook for 2019 can be found on pages 10 to 21.
-The Würth Finance Group’s report on risk and opportunities is described on pages 24 to 25.
+Details of business in the Inhouse Banking and External Financial Services divisions follow on pages 10 to 23.
+The Würth Finance Group’s report on risk management and control can be found on pages 26 to 31.
 The Würth Finance Group does not have its own audit committee and is therefore integrated into the Würth Group’s audit process.

-The Management of the Würth Finance Group is very satisfied with financial year 2018 and would like to thank all employees for their important contribution to the success achieved.
+The Management of the Würth Finance Group is very satisfied with financial year 2019 and would like to thank all employees for their important contribution to the success achieved.
 Thanks also go to our clients and business partners, whose trust in the Würth Finance Group has made our success possible in the first place.
-We look forward to continuing working with them in 2019.
+We look forward to continuing to work with them in 2020.